hopchinE/StringShift/README.md

 > dotnet publish .\StringShift\StringShift.csproj

 This will then build an exe file in a newly created directory located in .\StringShift\bin\Release\net9.0\win-x64\publish\ which can then be run either from the commandline or by double clicking the exe file

+## Run Tests

+To run the tests you'll need to execute the below command which also assumes you're running it from the project root directory

+> dotnet test StringShiftTest\StringShiftTest.csproj

+This command will give you the output for the included unit tests